rebeccali/holo-alfa/_posts/2015-12-12-nine-phase-motor-controller.md

 ![picture of car here]({{ site.baseurl }}/img/powerbarbie.jpg) <small>Barbie has more horsepower than you</small>

 The PowerWheels series consists of racing go-karts made out of these Fisher Price Power Wheels, for under $500.
 Recently, it graduated to turning the kid cars into *autonomous go-karts*, with a steering linkage driven by a servo and a very-not-cheap LIDAR camera.
 Not surprisingly, it is difficult to find a high current servo controller that isn't terribly expensive.
-All together, a go-kart driven off of brushless motors and a DC servo has 3 motor controllers, for a total of 8 half bridges.
+In addition to the servo, one also needs drive motors, throttle, etc which can builds up to a fair amount of electronics.
+All together, a go-kart driven off of brushless motors and a DC servo has 3 separate motor controllers, with a total of 8 half bridges.

 This year, I had the following idea: What if you just had one board, with all of your power electronics, on *one board*?
 And Nine Phase was born.